 I like hot cups of tea, cold glasses of wine, pretty cushions and cheese.
 I’m also very partial to a kitchen disco.

 This blog began as a mum journal back in 2011, after I had my first daughter (Freya).
 Back then I was a young new mum, a bit isolated and adrift, struggling to settle into this new identity.

 I wrote about teething and sleep and breastfeeding and all the baby stuff, alongside presenting a breakfast show on Heart.
 Then I had another baby in 2014 (Effie) and wrote about it all over again.
 I also wrote about mum life for BabyCentre, Mother & Baby Magazine, The Green Parent Magazine and OK!
 Mum & Baby, along with various others.

 Fast-forward to now and the baby days are behind me (for now – although never say never…).
 These days I write mainly about self-love, confidence and body image.
-I also write about family life, mum politics, fashion, travel, beauty and interiors (my other passion, aside from Haim).
+I also write about family life, mum politics, fashion, travel, beauty and interiors (my other passion, aside from kitchen discos).

 I’ve been lucky enough to work with a huge range of brands over the years, you can find out more about some of my favourite collaborations here.
 And you can find me on Instagram here and YouTube here.

 Since this blog began in 2011 it’s been featured in various national magazines, including Gurgle, OK!
 Mum & Baby and Prima.
 I’ve also been invited as a guest to talk about everything mum life, from body image after babies to weaning and family travel, on various local BBC radio stations, as well as BBC Radio 1’s Newsbeat and Radio 4’s Woman’s Hour.
 Broadcasting has always been a passion, and I now co-host my own popular podcast on all things bodies called Body Cons.